VikramxD/PicPilot/README.md

 ✅ Flux Inpainting for detailed image editing
 ✅ SDXL (Stable Diffusion XL) with LoRA for high-quality image generation
 ✅ SDXL Outpainting for extending images seamlessly
-✅ Image to Video conversion using advanced AI models
+✅ Image to Video conversion using CogvideoX
 ✅ Batch processing support with configurable batch sizes and timeouts
-✅ Automatic GPU acceleration
-✅ RESTful API for easy integration

 ### Why PicPilot?
 Creating professional product photography and visual narratives can be time-consuming and expensive.
 PicPilot aims to revolutionize this process by offering an AI-powered platform where you can enhance existing images, generate new ones, or even convert images to videos, creating stunning visuals for your brand in seconds.